marcomaroni-github/twitter-to-bluesky/README.md

 - `--api-delay <milliseconds>` - Wait time between posts in milliseconds (default: 2500)
     Example: `--api-delay 3000`

+- `--ignore-video-errors` - Do not stop processing tweets if the video service fails to provide a JobId (typically when the video exceeds the max duration)
+    Example: `--ignore-video-errors`

 **Examples when running on Windows**

 Assuming you stored the Twitter archive in `C:\Temp\twitter-archive` and you want to import tweets from two Twitter handles: